YasmineeBa/Human-Computer-Interaction-Hand-Gesture-Recognition-Using-Tiny-Machine-Learning/README.md

 It allows an asynchronous serial communication in which the data format and transmission speed are configurable .

 ## link of the video demo
-Our présentation start at 29min.10s from the link bellow: <\br>
+Our présentation start at 29min.10s from this link: https://youtu.be/e49pkjnIMlQ
-https://youtu.be/e49pkjnIMlQ